Universal - Game Time - Monitor (Pro)

 Add Monitor Component

-Everytime a validation was done, a 'GameTimeStatus' is sent to observers (usually detectors next to the monitor) describing if the game time was paused, slowed down or speed up.
+Every time a validation is done, a 'GameTimeStatus' is sent to observers (usually detectors next to the monitor) describing whether the game time was paused, slowed down, or sped up.

 Detect Game Time Tampering

-To react to the sent status and so validate the calculated time deviations, you need a detector.
-To do this, use the 'GameTimeCheatingDetector', a detector designed to analyse the status send by the 'GameTimeMonitor' and validate it for cheating.
+To react to the sent status and thus validate the calculated time deviations, you need a detector.
+To do this, use the 'GameTimeCheatingDetector', a detector designed to analyse the status sent by the 'GameTimeMonitor' and validate it for cheating.